vikas9dev/spring-ai/docs/10-transcription,-speech,-and-image-generation-using-spring-ai_combined.md

 ### Customizing Transcription Requests with Options

-Let's see a demo of using `OpenAI audio transcription options` to customize our transcription request.
+Let's see a demo of using `OpenAiAudioTranscriptionOptions` to customize our transcription request.

 If you don't need customizations, the simple `call` method (accepting only the audio file) is sufficient.
 However, for enterprise scenarios, customizations are often required.